telerik/xaml-docs/controls/radchartview/populating-with-data/chartdatasource.md

 ## Use custom aggregate function

-By default RadChartView calculates an __average__ of the given values when sampling is used.
-You can however use different aggregate functions like Sum, Min, Max and etc.
+By default, RadChartView calculates an __average__ of the given values when sampling is used.
+You can, however use different aggregate functions like Sum, Min, Max and etc.

-For the purpose you should inherit from the specific ChartSeries class that you are using and override the following protected methods to use different aggregate functions:
+For that purpose you should inherit from the specific ChartSeries class that you are using and override the following protected methods to use different aggregate functions:

 |Series|Methods to override|
 |------|-------------------|